MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyengine.md

 ## Summary
  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-public const Settings& GetSettings() const  |  Get the policy engine Settings. public const std::vector\<std::shared_ptr\<Label\>\> ListSensitivityLabels(const std::vector\<std::string\>& contentFormats)  |  list the sensitivity labels associated with the policy engine according to the provided contentFormats. public const std::vector\<std::shared_ptr\<SensitivityTypesRulePackage\>\>& ListSensitivityTypes() const  |  list the sensitivity types associated with the policy engine. public const std::string& GetMoreInfoUrl() const  |  Provide a url for looking up more information about the policy/labels. public bool IsLabelingRequired(const std::string& contentFormat) const  |  Checks if the policy dictates that a content must be labeled or not according to the provided contentFormat. public const std::shared_ptr\<Label\> GetDefaultSensitivityLabel(const std::string& contentFormat) const  |  Get the default sensitivity label according to the provided contentFormat. public std::shared_ptr\<Label\> GetLabelById(const std::string& id) const  |  Gets the label according to the provided id. public std::shared_ptr\<PolicyHandler\> CreatePolicyHandler(bool isAuditDiscoveryEnabled, bool isGetSensitivityLabelAuditDiscoveryEnabled)  |  Create a Policy Handler to execute policy-related functions on a file's execution state.
+public const Settings& GetSettings() const  |  Get the policy engine [Settings](undefined). public const std::vector\<std::shared_ptr\<Label\>\> ListSensitivityLabels(const std::vector\<std::string\>& contentFormats)  |  list the sensitivity labels associated with the policy engine according to the provided contentFormats. public const std::vector\<std::shared_ptr\<SensitivityTypesRulePackage\>\>& ListSensitivityTypes() const  |  list the sensitivity types associated with the policy engine. public const std::string& GetMoreInfoUrl() const  |  Provide a url for looking up more information about the policy/labels. public bool IsLabelingRequired(const std::string& contentFormat) const  |  Checks if the policy dictates that a content must be labeled or not according to the provided contentFormat. public bool IsDowngradeJustificationRequired() const  |  Checks if the policy dictates that given a label sensitivity level downgrade requires a justification message. public const std::shared_ptr\<Label\> GetDefaultSensitivityLabel(const std::string& contentFormat) const  |  Get the default sensitivity label according to the provided contentFormat. public std::shared_ptr\<Label\> GetLabelById(const std::string& id) const  |  Gets the label according to the provided id. public std::shared_ptr\<PolicyHandler\> CreatePolicyHandler(bool isAuditDiscoveryEnabled, bool isGetSensitivityLabelAuditDiscoveryEnabled)  |  Create a Policy Handler to execute policy-related functions on a file's execution state.